PyRepair/maniple/training-data/summarize-experiment-v2/pandas/21/prompt_response_response_4.md

     elif isinstance(key, tuple):
         return self._get_values_tuple(key)

-    elif not is_list_like(key):
+    key = str(key)  # Ensure key is treated as a string

+    if key not in self.index:
+        raise KeyError(f"None of [{key}] are in the index")

     return self.loc[key]

-    if isinstance(key, Index):
-        key_type = key.inferred_type
-    else:
-        if isinstance(key, list):
-            key_type = 'string'
-        else:
-            key_type = lib.infer_dtype(key, skipna=False)

-    if key_type == "integer":
-        if not self.index._should_fallback_to_positional():
-            return self.loc[key]
-        else:
-            return self.iloc[key]

-    # handle the dup indexing case
-    return self.loc[key]
 ```

+The modified code explicitly converts the 'key' input parameter to a string using the `str()` function and checks if the string key exists in the index.
+If not, it raises a KeyError with the appropriate message.
+This approach ensures that the function consistently handles the 'key' input parameter as a string type.

-This corrected code should now handle the list key in the same way as other array-like indexers, ensuring consistent behavior and addressing the KeyError issue.
-It should pass the failing test cases and resolve the inconsistency mentioned in the GitHub Issue.
+With this correction, the function should now pass the failing test and resolve the issue reported on GitHub regarding inconsistencies in the handling of different input types for the 'key' parameter.